Getting Started

 export AWS_SECRET_KEY=<TOKEN-GOES-HERE>

-The current defaults for AWS Bedrock
+The current default model for AWS Bedrock

 in US-West-2